-Additionally, the Academy shall;
+With regard to nutrition promotion, the Academy shall:

 - A. encourage students to increase their consumption of healthful foods during the school day; - B. provide opportunities for students to develop the knowledge and skills for consuming healthful foods.

 NUTRITION GUIDELINES FOR ALL FOODS AVAILABLE ON CAMPUS DURING THE SCHOOL DAY